Anyone familiar with any classic games like Final Fantasy Tactics and Earthbound understands the overall look and feel of pixel art.

 Game sprites are what fueled gaming and have seen a resurgence in recent years.
 Stardew Valley and Kynseed, both life simulators, involve impressive pixel art graphics inhabiting every aspect of their game worlds.
 From the dirt, the plants, to the minor creatures lurking in the bushes, pixel art propels the game forward, enriching the players’ experience.

 But what is pixel art exactly?
 And how does one go about getting started with making their own pixel art game?
+We’ll get to that in a bit.
 First, a few basics.

 Pixel Art and Examples of Games